 If you do get grabbed by the sailing bug, there are typically details of a small number of boats for sale on the notice board or on the site, and there is plenty of help and advice available to help you buy.

-The club is a membership society & that’s about £140 a year, or £75 for half a year if you join later in the season.
+The club is a membership society.
 Ask us about our “courses & membership 1st year deal” if you are completely new to sailing.
 Juniors/Cadets, students get discounted rates

 - Remove cover, Rig the boat 20-30 minutes.